-As with me, a past partner really appreciated the excellent cinematography.
+As with me, someone really appreciated the excellent cinematography.

-a past partner was also again very adamant about her views of camp shoes “I will never give them up.
-If I have to give them up you will carry them” (This line especially sounds forceful when you keep in mind my a past partner is a German national. :D)
+someone was also again very adamant about her views of camp shoes “I will never give them up.
+If I have to give them up you will carry them” (This line especially sounds forceful when you keep in mind my someone is a German national. :D)

 She liked the videos overall and found them useful.

 My opinion?
 They are indeed easy to watch and make for a nice, breezy overview of the concepts.
 I love how Dave states in the videos that there is “No perfect style” recognizing that there is a broad spectrum of gear that fits for different people and their needs or desires.